equinor/webviz-archived/README.md

 # Webviz

-Webviz is a static site generator that fascilitates producing visualisations using [d3](https://d3js.org) and [plotly](https://plot.ly).
+Webviz is a static site generator that fascilitates producing visualizations using [d3](https://d3js.org) and [plotly](https://plot.ly).
 Sites can be generated both using markdown and the python interface.
-Visualisations and other page elements can be added as plugins.
+Visualizations and other page elements can be added as plugins.
 See `examples/` for example usage.
-Visualisation plugins are found in the `visualisation/` folder and each has their own set of example showing usage.
+Visualization plugins are found in the `visualization/` folder and each has their own set of example showing usage.

 ## Installation